-Standout features include their 12 concurrent connected device limit and their 30-day money back guarantee.
-StrongVPN now allows you to connect more devices than any other provider at the same time with just one account.
+Standout features include their 12 concurrent connected device limit and their 30-day money-back guarantee.
+StrongVPN now allows you to connect more devices than any other provider with a limit at the same time with just one account.

 While you're unlikely to need a 12-device limit any time soon, it does future-proof the service as IoT devices are ever more prevalent.